 Click on standard properties and you will get to the menu where you can add and modify the standard properties for analysis.

 Each standard property can be understood as a column in the analysis table.
-For example: in the image below, you see four properties:
+For example: in the image below, you see two properties:

 - Review note